fivetran/fivetran_connector_sdk/README.md

 When you set a table to use Incremental Replication, you’ll also need to define a replication key for that table.
 </details>

-# Disclaimers
+# Friendly reminders

+These Examples are provided to help you successfully use Fivetran's Connector SDK.
+We have where possible tested the code, however Fivetran is not responsible if connector SDK written based on these examples ends up having unexpected or negative consequences.

+API calls made by an SDK Connector may count against your total allocation for a service and could cause you to trigger service rate-limits that impact other uses of the source’s APIs.

+Using the wrong pattern for a particular service’s APIs could result in data integrity issues, review all our examples and pick the one that works for your target API - it is possible that your target API doesn’t support a pattern we currently have an example for.

-Running these examples to sync data will incur MAR.
-This MAR is free during the [connector trial period](https://fivetran.com/docs/getting-started/free-trials#newconnectorfreeuseperiod) - the first 14 days of usage of a connector.
-If you wish to avoid costs for example connectors after the trial period, please ensure the connectors you created to run these examples are paused or deleted before the 14-day timeframe is complete.
+Running examples will generate MAR for your Fivetran account - As with other new connectors, SDK connectors have a [trial period of 14 days where MAR is not charged](https://fivetran.com/docs/getting-started/free-trials#newconnectorfreeuseperiod), after that time MAR will be charged, please ensure the connectors you created to run these examples are paused or deleted before the 14-day timeframe is complete.